rlankhorst/zip-recipes/src/README.md

 8. Voila!
 Your new recipe can easily be styled with CSS, to look however you would like.

 == Changelog ==

+= 4.33 Time savers and much more =
+- New: Total time is automatically calculated (one less field to fill out!)
+- New: The [Featured Image](https://en.support.wordpress.com/featured-images/) of a post will automatically be used in the structured data to tell search engines that the featured images is also the recipe image.
+You no longer have to set a recipe image if you set a featured image! #TimeSaver
+- New: Pasting ingredients and instructions just got easier.
+We now remove blank lines and extra leading and trailing spaces from ingredients. #SoMuchFreeTimeNow
+- (New Lover plan feature:) [Recipe Reviews](https://www.ziprecipes.net/#recipe-reviews).
+With Recipe reviews, you can engage with your readers and allow them to rate your recipes by adding a comment along their rating and explain why they LOVE your recipes!
+- (New Lover plan feature:) [Serving adjustments](https://www.ziprecipes.net/#serving-adjustment) feature.
+Your readers have bigger families (or littler ones) than you do but now they can adjust the number of servings in your recipe with ease.
+- Fixed issue with yield (or servings) field not appearing in some premium themes (Cozy Orange and Canada)
+- Fixed: warning appearing for some users in create/edit recipe screen

 = 4.30 =
 - Fixed a bug for AMP that some users using the default recipe theme may encounter